 At first I painted in watercolours, once capturing the beautiful Clyde built Fife Yachts built at Fairlee by generations of the Fife family.
 Boats come from all over the world to Scotland to join in The Fife Regatta.
 An event that takes place every 3 or 4 years along the Scottish coast.
 It’s a spectacular sight that includes yachts the size of tall ships such as Shenandoah down to smaller wooden hulled sailing boats.

-TIghnabruaich sits on The Kyles of Bute and is a well known stopping off point for The Waverley, the last ocean going paddle steamer in operation today.
+Tighnabruaich is a well known stopping off point for The Waverley, the last ocean going paddle steamer in operation today.
 Hugely popular with visitors and residents alike, her itinerary in this part of the world is often referred to as a trip ‘Doon The Watter’.
-I am one of several artists over the years to offer artwork for sale and to get involved with The Tighnabruaich Pier Association; an organisation that exists solely to raise funds to protect and maintain the pier for the area and for The Waverley's summer visits here.
+I am one of several artists over the years to offer artwork for sale on the pier and to be involved with The Tighnabruaich Pier Association; an organisation that exists solely to raise funds to protect and maintain the pier for the area and for The Waverley's summer visits here.

 As a lifelong animal lover I like to support a number of animal charities, especially those that rescue and offer re-education in the care of animals.
 I absolutely believe that, in the words of Lyn White of the wonderful animal charity 'Animals In Australia'...
 "Every animal we share this planet with craves safety, wants love, fears violence and deserves protection".